 - irregular heartbeat

-It is important to note that these additional side effects would be the result of the drugs added to the marijuana.
-Pure marijuana should not cause these more severe side effects.
+It is important to note that these additional side effects would be the result of the drugs added to the cannabis.
+Pure cannabis should not cause these more severe side effects.

-The effects of marijuana will vary based on the strain of plant, the person, how often they use the drug, and how they use it.
+The effects of cannabis will vary based on the strain of plant, the person, how often they use the drug, and how they use it.

 For example, smoking and vaping produce the quickest high and will leave the system faster than edibles.

-Marijuana is associated with some minor side effects, but no deaths exclusively due to marijuana use have ever occurred.
+Cannabis is associated with some minor side effects, but no deaths exclusively due to cannabis use have ever occurred.

-Still, a person should follow all local laws and check with their state prior to purchasing and using marijuana for recreational or medicinal purposes.
-If marijuana is not legal in a person’s state, it is not worth the risk to obtain or use this drug.
+Still, a person should follow all local laws and check with their state prior to purchasing and using cannabis for recreational or medicinal purposes.
+If cannabis is not legal in a person’s state, it is not worth the risk to obtain or use this drug.